hcpctl

 SAFETY:

-- ALWAYS requires interactive confirmation (--batch is ignored)
+- Requires interactive confirmation by default (--batch is ignored)

 - Requires exact workspace ID (ws-xxx), NOT workspace name